 Circumcision began in the Jewish tradition because of a direct conversation Abraham had with God.
 On the eighth day after birth, all Jewish males were brought to the temple for circumcision and naming.
 During this ceremony, a small piece of skin is cut off from the body of the baby boy.
-It is important to understand that circumcision is the symbol of God's covenant and not the actual covenant itself.
-Circumcision as a Symbol of the Covenant A contract is just an agreement between two people.
-However, a covenant is a promise between God and His people.
-In Genesis 17, God appears to Abraham and says that He will establish a covenant with him and extend it to his descendants.
-The covenant promises three things to Abraham and all his family: - Abraham will be the father of many nations - He and his descendants will inherit the land of Canaan forever - Abraham's descendants will always be God's people Circumcision allows entrance into Abraham's family, as each individual becomes under God's authority.
-In the Old Testament, circumcision symbolised the removal of sin from one's life to be closer to God.
-Jesus' Circumcision St. Luke 2:21 says, "And when eight days were completed for the circumcision of the child, His name was called JESUS, the name given by the angel before he was conceived in the womb."
-God (Jesus Christ as the second person of the Holy Trinity) first gave the Law of Circumcision to Abraham.
-All three members of the Holy Trinity work together in every act for the salvation of man.
-This means that Jesus Christ first gave the Law of Circumcision to Abraham.
-Now, Christ Himself is experiencing this law.
+It is important to understand that circumcision is the symbol of God's covenant, and not the actual covenant itself.
+Circumcision as a Symbol of the Covenant A contract is an agreement between two people, but a covenant is a special promise made between God and His people.
+In Genesis 17, God speaks to Abraham and tells him that He will make a covenant with him and his descendants.
+This covenant has three important promises: first, Abraham will be the father of many nations; second, he and his family will inherit the land of Canaan forever; and third, his descendants will always be God's people.
+Circumcision is a special sign that shows a person has entered Abraham's family and is now under God's authority.
+In the Old Testament, circumcision also symbolised the removal of sin, allowing people to draw closer to God.
+Jesus' Circumcision The Feast of the Circumcision is celebrated on January 1st and is written in St. Luke 2:21.
+God gave the Law of Circumcision to Abraham (Genesis 17:6-16) and now God (Jesus, who is the Second Person of the Holy Trinity) is experiencing this law.
 His example shows us how important it is to follow God's Law faithfully.
-Genesis 17:6 says that Abram's name was changed to Abraham, for the Lord made him the father of many nations.
-The name Abraham means father of many. is during His circumcision, the next during His prayer in Gethsemane, and lastly, His death on the Cross.
+Abram's name was changed to Abraham, for the Lord made him father of many nations.
+There are three instances where we see Christ shed His blood for us.
+The first is during His circumcision, the next during His prayer in Gethsemane, and lastly His death on the Cross.
 We can see Christ's love for His creation in these examples.
 He willingly bleeds to save us from our sins.